maliabsi/MyMovieExplorer/README.md

 1. What are at least 3 technical issues you encountered with your project milestone?
 How did you fix them?

-    * One issue I had while working on this project was figuring
+    * One issue I had while working on this project was figuring out how to remove a review from the list of the current user.
-      *
+      * In order to fix this issue, I referenced www.robinwieruch.de which wa

     * Another issue was
        * To fix this issue

-    * The third issue was
+    * The third issue was figuring out how to save the changes to the database when a user edits / deletes his/her comments on the webpage.
-       *
+       * To fix this solution, I

 2. What was the hardest part of the project for you, across all milestones?
 What is the most useful thing you learned, across all milestones?

-    * The hardest part of the project across all milestones was figuring out how to
+    * The hardest part of the project across all milestones was figuring out how to make the users' reviews editable.

-    * The most useful thing I learned across all milestones to me was
+    * The most useful thing I learned across all milestones to me was learning how .......

 ## Heroku